Cheapest electric cars 2024: affordable EVs

 The best cheap electric cars at a glance:

 Below, we’ve rounded up the cheapest electric cars on sale in the UK today.
 Our list includes tiny electric quadricycles, family-sized electric hatchbacks and compact electric SUVs.
-This list has changed around in recent months due to the introduction of new models and a price cut to existing EVs.
-We’ve also included links to our dedicated review for each car if you need some extra information on how they drive.
+This list has changed in recent months due to the introduction of new models and a price cut to existing EVs.
+We’ve also included links to our dedicated review for each electric car if you need some extra information on how they drive.
 Scroll down for some inspiration.

 The cheapest electric vehicles (EVs) to buy in 2024

-Citroen Ami – from £8495
+Citroen Ami – from £7695

 Best for: City-only driving